xregistry/spec/core/spec.md

   as a request with no `epoch` attribute at all.

-  Versions do not have their own `epoch` values that are separate from their owning Resource.
-Updating a Resource or any of its Versions will update the shared `epoch` value for all of those entities.
-This means that concurrent updates to different Versions of the same Resource might result in the epoch validation error for the second update request mention above.
+  Versions do not have their own `epoch` values that are separate from their owning Resource's value.
+Updating a Resource or any of its Versions will update the shared Resource `epoch` value for all of those entities.
+This means that concurrent updates to different Versions of the same Resource might result in an epoch validation error for the second update request mention above.
 - Constraints:
   - MUST be an unsigned integer equal to or greater than zero.
   - MUST increase in value each time the entity is updated.